-The pre-screen is a pre-audition, particularly useful when a large number of applicants is expected.
+The pre-screen is a pre-audition, particularly useful when many applicants are expected.
 It's a way for a college or university to start making a shortlist of applicants who might be right for the spot within the department, and saving the Department Chairs and faculty time by only making them sit through auditions of applicants who actually have a shot.